From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Methodology

-Before screening the main content of each paper according to inclusion criteria, we applied an exclusion criterion since we found that the search result from the query contained more than the main conference papers.
-Figure~\ref{fig:inclusion_flowdiagram} summarizes the inclusion and exclusion process.

-\textbf{Exclusion.} We manually excluded `companion papers', which include extended abstracts and papers from workshops, doctoral consortium and early career tracks, invited talks, senior member presentations, demonstrations, companion proceedings, challenges and tutorials.
-Applying this exclusion criterion to the initial query result resulted in a set of 494 papers.

-\textbf{Inclusion.} The resulting 494 papers are screened according to an inclusion criterion, in order to only include relevant papers in our analysis.
-With our inclusion criterion, we focus on papers in the explainable AI domain and therefore exclude papers that use the terms ``explain'' or ``interpret'' in other contexts.

-\begin{inclusion_criterion*} Original work introducing, applying and/or evaluating one or more methods for explaining a machine learning model. \end{inclusion_criterion*} With ``introducing'', we mean that the work presents a new method for explaining a machine learning model.
-The term ``machine learning'' implies learning from data.
-Since we require that this machine learning model should be explained (see Section~\ref{sec:definitions_terminology} for the definition of `explanation'), we do not include papers that only explain the \emph{data} rather than explaining how a predictive model does something.
+\emph{Original work introducing, applying and/or evaluating one or more methods for explaining a machine learning model}.

-Applying the inclusion criteria to the set of 494 papers, led to 361 papers being included, as shown in Figure~\ref{fig:inclusion_flowdiagram}.
+Applying the inclusion criteria led to 361 papers being included, as shown in Figure~\ref{fig:inclusion_flowdiagram}.
 Subsequently, we can apply a \textbf{filter} that only selects the papers that \emph{introduce} an XAI method, resulting in 312 papers.
 We apply this filter to analyze how introduced XAI methods are evaluated when they are first presented (Section~\ref{sec:results_g2_g3}).
 For collecting all evaluation methods, we review all 361 included papers since 49 papers do not introduce a new XAI method, but could contain relevant evaluation metrics to compare and evaluate existing XAI methods.
 We do not want such papers to skew our quantitative results in Section~\ref{sec:results_g2_g3}, but include them in our evaluation overview in Section~\ref{sec:quantitative_evaluation_metrics} for completeness.
+A more detailed description of our paper collection process, inclusion and exclusion criteria, and reviewing process is available in Supplementary Material.